Is there a cure?

 Having regular blood tests (six-monthly) will let us and you know how healthy your liver is.
 For most people in active follow-up we can identify liver disease before it becomes life threatening.

-The Foundation offers a free long-term follow-up programme that will help you manage this life-long condition.
+We offer a free long-term follow-up programme that will help you manage this lifelong condition.
 By doing so the risk of you developing liver disease is reduced.

 Who should I tell?

 You do not have to tell anyone you have hepatitis, however you must take reasonable precautions to avoid infecting others (see ‘managing hepatitis B‘).
 You may choose to share your diagnosis with particular people for support.
 It is often best to tell people you trust or people directly affected, such as household members or sexual partners.

 Telling healthcare workers such as a doctor or nurse may be beneficial for good health care (e.g. prescribing the most appropriate medications).
 Health care workers, including dentists, are required to use standard infection control precautions for all situations and procedures that may involve exposure to blood or other bodily fluids, regardless of whether you have hepatitis or not.

 People living with hepatitis do not have to tell employers, unless you work in an environment that may put others at risk, such as healthcare.
 However, disclosure is not mandatory.
 Discrimination against people with hepatitis in the workplace is illegal.